 About

 Virginia (Ginni) Thomas is a conservative lobbyist and activist who has been married to U.S. Supreme Court Justice Clarence Thomas since 1987.
 Numerous conflict of interest charges have arisen as a result of their long crusade together fighting for “a more conservative America.”
-Her close connections to Trump’s inner circle and efforts to overturn the results of the 2020 presidential election have put her in the spotlight, and in September 2022 she finally agreed to be interviewed by the House Select Committee investigating the Jan.
-6 attack on the Capitol.
+Her close connections to Trump’s inner circle and efforts to overturn the results of the 2020 presidential election have put her in the spotlight in recent years.
+After initial resistance, in September 2022 she finally sat for a five-hour, closed-door session with members of the House Select Committee investigating the attack on the Capitol.

-Raised in Omaha, Nebraska, Thomas earned a law degree in 1983 from Creighton University in Omaha and in the late 1980s, as a labor relations specialist for the U.S. Chamber of Commerce, she argued against congressional adoption of the Family and Medical Leave Act.
-In the 1990s, Thomas worked for conservative congressmen such as former House Majority Leader Dick Armey (R-Texas) and Rep. Hal Daub (R-Neb.).
-In 2000, when she worked for the conservative Heritage Foundation, she was already collecting resumes for potential appointments in the Bush administration before the Supreme Court had even decided the Bush v Gore case in the contested presidential election.
+Raised in Nebraska, Thomas earned a law degree in 1983 from Creighton University in Omaha, where she grew up, and in the late 1980s, she argued against congressional adoption of the Family and Medical Leave Act when she was working as a labor relations specialist for the U.S. Chamber of Commerce.
+In the 1990s, Thomas worked for conservative congressmen such as former House Majority Leader Dick Armey (R–TX) and Representative Hal Daub (R–NB).

 In 2010 Thomas established Liberty Central, a political action group tied to the Tea Party movement that quickly received $500,000 in dark money.
 Within a couple of years, she had shifted to lobbying through her new firm, Liberty Consulting.